aiven/aiven-docs/docs/products/opensearch/howto/opensearch-log-integration.md

     indexes

 :::warning
-The service\'s logs are sent from the selected service to your OpenSearch cluster.
+The service's logs are sent from the selected service to your OpenSearch cluster.
 When the `index retention limit` is reached, those indexes are deleted from the OpenSearch cluster.
 :::